dkvcode/RoboShot/README.md

  archive.bat is full snapshot sample for create a mirror of source directories to network SMB storage. daily.bat is a daily backup sample. weekly.bat is a weekly backup sample.
- You will need to make some changes to bat-files and roboshot.ps1 file: roboshot_path is you RoboShot directory src_path if source directory dst_path if destination directory fo storing backups.
+ You will need to make some changes to bat-files and cfg-files: roboshot_path is you RoboShot directory src_path if source directory dst_path if destination directory fo storing backups.